 Life, accident, health, property, and casualty are the main types of insurance most consumers will have during their lifetimes.
-While there are many other forms and types of insurance, these critical five make up the product portfolio of most insurance agents.
+While there are many other forms and types of insurance (there is even livestock and equine insurance), these critical five make up the product portfolio of most insurance agents.

 For those who choose to sell insurance as a career, the rewards can be incredible.
 From unlimited income potential to earning trips around the world, there are many attractive benefits.
 However, many who try their hand fail within their first year.

 Most insurance agents begin their careers with a list of prospects and maybe a few inactive or semi-active accounts.
 In other words, entry level agents start with nothing and have the daunting task of building their own businesses from scratch.
 That means endless hours of prospecting and networking, late nights meeting with potential customers, reaching out to friends and family, and purchasing leads from polling agencies.

 Starting out a career in insurance is tough.
 Not only do most have competition from other agents in their own office, but they also have to compete in one of the most competitive sales careers.
 Insurance agencies are everywhere, on practically every main street in America, and all over the internet.
 Try to watch TV without seeing at least one commercial for an insurance agency and you'll understand just how competitive the industry is.

 So while an insurance career is very challenging to launch, the longer you are in it, the better it becomes, mostly due to residuals.
 Once you sell a policy, you continue to earn a commission each year the policy renews.
 The more policies you sell, the greater your residual income becomes.
 An insurance policy becomes a gift that keeps on giving.
 While no policy remains in effect forever, agents will earn more money the better they are at keeping existing policies in effect.

 This residual income is the primary reason why those in the insurance industry stay in the insurance industry.
 While the first few years may be very challenging, the long-term rewards are fantastic.